infraweave-io/actions/README.md

     └── test3-thirdcheck.py
 ```

+This will:
-will lint the terraform code, and if it passes, it will find all python files in the `tests` folder and run them in parallel.
+* lint the terraform code
+* if it passes; find all python files in the `tests` folder and run them in parallel

 ```yaml
 # Filename: ./github/workflows/test.yaml